-Conditional discovery paths that branch by ownership, level of care, payer mix, and persona.
-What to ask, when, and why—with full RCI scoring.
+Conditional discovery paths that branch by ownership and Kipu status.
+What to ask and when.

 Most discovery call templates are linear.
 Question 1, Question 2, Question 3.
 They assume every prospect is the same shape.
 They're not.
 A PE-backed COO who manages 6 residential facilities has fundamentally different pain points than a nonprofit ED running a single PHP program on Medicaid reimbursement.